 What's a Service Guru?
 Meet Eric Weiss

+More than a few luxury travelers know what great service is.
+It is rare but essential.
+Rarer still: the ability to convey this essence to hotel service personnel.
+This is Eric Weiss's domain.
+He travels the world as a service consultant.
 In Eric's words, "Great service means connecting with individuals as if they were the only person in the world, and doing it in a selfless way."

 The young hotel pro-to-be found that he liked the footloose life.
 One of his father's dental patients was the V.P. of the National Maritime Union.
 This gentleman made it possible for teenaged Eric to work on the S.S.
 United States during summer and holiday breaks throughout high school and college.
 (This ocean liner, now moored in Philadelphia, was one of the mid-20th Century's most famous cruise ships, and still holds some transatlantic crossing records.)
 "Traveling came to feel like normal life to me," says Eric.

+After graduating from Boston University, Eric lived and studied in France for almost 10 years.
+Then he studied food, wine, and hospitality at the prestigious Culinary Institute of America in Hyde Park, New York.
 Eric was selected by Chef Roger Vergé as the first American to apprentice at Le Moulin de Mougins, his revered, three-Michelin-star restaurant on the French Riviera.
 (International celebrity chef Alain Ducasse started out in that same kitchen.)

+Eric was then hired by Seagram Châteaux & Estate Wines in New York City.
 His job: to interest an exclusive restaurant and hotel clientele in Seagram's top-end wine portfolio.
 (How elite?
 It included Bordeaux legends like Châteaux Lafite, Haut Brion, and Petrus.)
 For a time, Eric was the sommelier at The '21' Club.